Shina language: Tone

 Shina words are often distinguished by three contrasting tones: level, rising, and falling tones.
 Here is an example that shows the three tones:

 "The" has a level tone and means the imperative "Do!"

 When the stress falls on the first mora of a long vowel, the tone is falling.
 Thée means "Will you do?"

 When the stress falls on the second mora of a long vowel, the tone is rising.
 Theé means "after having done".

 Orthography

 Shina is one of the few Dardic languages with a written tradition.
 However, it was an unwritten language until a few decades ago.
-Only in the late 2010s has Shina orthography been standardized and primers as well as dictionaries endorsed by the territorial government of Gilgit-Baltistan have been published.
+Only in the late 2010s has Shina orthography been standardized, and primers as well as dictionaries endorsed by the government of Gilgit-Baltistan have been published.

 Since the first attempts at accurately representing Shina's phonology in the 1960s, there have been several proposed orthographies for the different varieties of the language.
 Debates have centered on how to write several retroflex sounds not present in Urdu, and whether vowel length and tone should be represented.

-There are two main orthographic conventions now, one in Pakistani-controlled areas of Gilgit-Baltistan and in Kohistan, and the other in Indian-controlled area of Dras, Ladakh.
+There are two main orthographic conventions now, one in Pakistani-administered area of Gilgit-Baltistan and in Kohistan, and the other in Indian-administered area of Dras, Ladakh.